chxmxii/chxmxii.github.io/content/posts/post11.txt.md

 + Move the above mentioned two jobs under Apache folder.
 + Note:
   + You might need to install some plugins and restart Jenkins service.
 So, we recommend clicking on Restart Jenkins when installation is complete and no jobs are running on plugin installation/update page i.e update centre.
 Also, Jenkins UI sometimes gets stuck when Jenkins service restarts in the back end.
 In this case, please make sure to refresh the UI page.
-  + For these kind of scenarios requiring changes to be done in a web UI, please take screenshots so that you can share it with us for review in case your task is marked incomplete.
-You may also consider using a screen recording software such as loom.com to record and share your work.

 ###### Solution
 + ```M